melorga/iac-modules/README.md

 # Infrastructure as Code Modules

-This repository contains Terraform modules for managing AWS infrastructure.

 Enterprise-grade Terraform modules for AWS infrastructure, designed for production use with comprehensive testing and documentation.

 ## 🏗️ Available Modules